Liam-Whittle/liam-whittle.github.io/index.md

 ---
-layout: home
+layout: posts
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_home
+lng_pair: id_posts

 # image for page specific usage
-img: ":home-heading.jpg"
+img: ":posts-heading.jpg"
 # publish date (used for seo)
 # if not specified, site.time will be used.
 #date: 2022-03-03 12:32:00 +0000